nilostolte/PostScript/README.md

 the glyph instead of stroking (use **stroke** to stroke only), and **showpage** that displays the page (necessary because it's not an EPS file).

-Notice that in the beginning of the file these commands respectivelly translates and scales the glyph:
+Notice that the commands right before the new typed commands translates and scales the glyph, respectivelly:

 ```PostScript
 50 110 translate